The dental caries experience and the management of dental caries incidences are the focus of Caries Management by Risk Assessment or CAMBRA.

 - Caregiver/parent or patient answers the questions on the risk assessment form

-- Determine the overall caries risk as low, moderate, high, or extreme risk
+- Determine the overall caries risk as low, moderate, high or extreme

 - Low risk – no dental lesions, no visible plaque, optimal fluoride, regular dental care